berops/claudie/docs/input-manifest/api-reference.md

   List of nodepool names this cluster will use.
 Remember that nodepools defined in [nodepools](#nodepools) are only "blueprints".
 The actual nodepool will be created once referenced here.

+- `installationProxy`

+  Installation proxy settings used by this cluster.
+You can learn more about the setting [here](https://docs.claudie.io/latest/http-proxy).

 ## LoadBalancer

 Defines loadbalancer clusters.